 This is a busy and exciting time at SCAI, and I wanted to provide you with an update on your society.
 These messages will be my way to ensure I stay in touch with you throughout my presidency.

-Please check out the activities of SCAI’s committees and working groups (compiled for easy reference here), and get involved yourself.
+Please check out the activities of SCAI’s committees and working groups, and get involved yourself.
 I began volunteering in SCAI almost 25 years ago and have come to think of the “I” in “SCAI” as representing each one of us, contributing to the Society’s mission and furthering our field to benefit our patients.
 I encourage you to take advantage of the opportunities that come with being active in SCAI.

 This summer, one of SCAI’s priorities is identifying a new executive director/CEO.
 The Search Committee, led by Chris White and Jim Blankenship, is seeing tremendous interest and remaining right on schedule.
 We anticipate welcoming SCAI’s new administrative leader early this fall.
 Meanwhile, thanks to an extremely dedicated and highly competent transition team of physicians and senior staff, this is the most productive I have seen SCAI.
 I am excited to be able build on this growth with SCAI’s new executive director.